|

 See our According to Law link.

-Other search tools are available, such as website search engine programs
+Other search tools are available such as search engine

-for your PC.
-We recommend using only open source programs for this task.
+software for your PC.
+We recommend only using Open Source software.

 You can try: mnoGoSearch or DataparkSearch.
 Search Google or Clusty